Doping in the United States: Recent developments in performance-enhancing drug use in the NFL

 The widespread use of performance -enhancing drugs in the NFL has been an ongoing problem.
 Within the last eight years, three defensive rookies of the year have been charged with using illegal performance-enhancing drugs.
 After reading such facts, there seems to be a strong correlation between success in the National Football league and the use of illegal performance-enhancing drugs.
 Furthermore, as these rookies were identified as cheaters, they were disciplined mildly with a suspension of four games.

 Sportswriter Mike Freeman recalls a Hall of Fame Coach telling him that "For every one or two PED (performance-enhancing drug) cheats the NFL catches, 10 go free.
 Maybe 20".
 Widespread steroid use is extremely common in the NFL, oftentimes going unnoticed by the authorities.
 In a study of steroid cases surrounding the 2004 Super Bowl, statistics show that multiple players were discovered as steroid users.
 Furthermore, the study shows that those specific cases were never formally documented.
 "The NFL says it tests players randomly, without warning, throughout the year.
 And yet there's no record of these players ever testing positive".
-The NFL's failure to document steroid use is extremely rare and problematic.
-While steroid use is concealed in the NFL, it is oftentimes the source of controversy in other professional sports leagues.

 HGH testing

 The House Committee on Oversight and Government Reform revisited the NFL's anti-drug policy on December 12, 2012, specifically as it relates to testing for human growth hormone (HGH).
 The collective bargaining agreement that ended the NFL lockout in August 2011 included a provision for HGH testing as soon as the 2012–2013 season — but only once the NFL Players Association approved the process.
 However, as of February 2013 testing had not yet begun because both parties continue to disagree on a number of issues relating to the accuracy of the testing and whether the test is valid for NFL players.
 Adolpho Birch, the NFL's senior vice president for law and labor policy, stated the following when interviewed by The New York Times in February 2013: "It has been a stall.
 I don't know if it's a tactic.
 There is absolutely no reason for this to have taken this long and us not have testing implemented.
 We should have been more than a year into this by now."
-Congress is hopeful that HGH testing will be included in the NFL's anti-drug policy come the 2013–2014 season.